-All local peace officers and boards of health shall enforce sections 35.67 to 35.69.
+All local peace officers and community health boards shall enforce sections 35.67 to 35.69.

-A proclamation issued by the board of health must be filed with the clerk of the political subdivision responsible for the board of health.
+A proclamation issued by the community health board must be filed with the clerk of the political subdivision responsible for the community health board.
 One issued by the executive director of the Board of Animal Health must be filed with the clerk of each town and city within the territory it covers.